zeph-yr/AccessAbility/README.md

 If you want to see the whole map but play only one color without the barrage of misses, AccessAbility can set one color to disappear near striking distance without being counted as misses during your play.

 **1.19.0 Update**
-- **Friendly Walls:** Play with the visual, audio and haptic effects of walls without needing to physically avoid them to pass.
+- **Friendly Walls:** Play with the visual, audio and haptic effects of walls without needing to physically avoid them.
 - **No Crouch Walls:** Play with only full-height walls.
 All crouch-height walls are removed regardless if crouching is necessary to avoid them.
 - You can use both of these wall features together.